kozec/sc-controller/docs/menu-file.md

 SC-Controller menu file specification
 ----------------------------------------

-Menu file contains json-encoded list with menu items - actions.
+Menu file contains json-encoded list with menu items - actions and menu generators.

+### Menu Items

 Every menu item is defined by action, in same way  as action would be defined [in profile file](profile-file.md#Action_definition) with one additional